 Tesla's China car registrations plunge 64% m/m in April

-BEIJING, May 19 (Reuters) - U.S. electric vehicle maker Tesla Inc's TSLA.O China car registrations slumped 64% in April, month on month, data from auto consultancy LMC Automotive showed.
+BEIJING, May 19 (Reuters) - U.S. electric vehicle maker Tesla Inc TSLA.O suffered a slump of 64% in car registrations in China in April on the month, data from auto consultancy LMC Automotive showed.

-Tesla's China registrations, including imported cars, fell to 4,633 units from 12,709 units in March.
-Tesla's sales in the first month of each quarter are usually lower than the remaining two months.
+Tesla's China registrations, including imported cars, fell to 4,633 units, from 12,709 in March.
+Its sales are usually lower in the first month of each quarter than in the remaining two.

 Data from China Passenger Car Association shows sales of Tesla's Shanghai-made Model 3 sedan hit 3,635 units last month.